koliseoapi/help/content/events/sales.md

 ---
 title: "Ticket sales"
 date: 2018-01-09T20:21:09+01:00
-summary: "Once your event is ready, you can enable the ticket sales to let users attend the event."
+summary: "Once your event is ready, enable ticket sales to start collecting funds on your Stripe Account."
 weight: 40
 menu:
   main:
     parent: events
 ---

-This page explains how to start selling tickets (free or not) for your event.
+This page explains how to make tickets available (free or not) for your event.

 ## Enabling ticket sales

-Once your event is ready, you can activate ticket sales to let users attend the event.
+Once your event is ready, activate ticket sales to let users attend the event.
 To get started:

 1. Go to your user dashboard.
 2. Select the **Events** tab and click on the event.
 For instructions to create your first event, [click here]({{< ref "/events/create.md" >}}).